jdoleary/Spellmasons/docs/TasksCurrent.md

 ```
 ## next up
 - melee prediction is still off
-- archer LOS is drawn under walls which looks weird if it's under a wall but still gets to you because its the front of the wall
 - attack range shouldn't be red when explosion radius is red
 - bug: Brad got "invalid target" when trying to cast on the top of a wall but he was using "expand" so it shoul've been valid cause there were targets in the radius
 - brad has two poisons on his spellbar